Skip to Main Content

 Myth 1: You Need 20% for a Down Payment

 Many lenders offer mortgage options with much lower down payment requirements, some as low as 3% to 5% of the home's purchase price, or even no money down in certain situations.
+Some loan programs, like FHA (Federal Housing Administration), may require as little as 3.5% down.
+VA (Veterans Affairs) loans may even allow eligible veterans and active-duty service members to buy a home with no down payment.
 These programs make homeownership more accessible, especially for first-time buyers who might not have substantial savings.

 It's crucial to explore different loan options and discuss your financial situation with a mortgage professional to find the best fit for your circumstances.